LEON-JU/Othello_CS181/README.md

 ## Proposed Methods

 1. Greedy: Choose the action that could reverse the maximum amount of chess.
+2. Minmax
-2. Monte Carlo Tree Search
+3. Monte Carlo Tree Search
-3. Q-Learning with DQN
+4. Q-Learning with DQN

 ## How to run